diffusor/taketake/design/robust_file_copy.rst

 * Re-encode a new flac and cmp it vs the first.
 This does seem to work, but is expensive in both time and disk space.

+* Use cmp directly on the flac decode output vs. the src wav.
+  This is the simplest drop-in replacement - choosing cmp.

 Livetrak support